status-im/help.status.im/docs/en/status-communities/back-up-your-community-key.md

 When you create a [Status Community][about-status-communities], the Status app generates a unique and private key associated with your community.
 In essence, the community key is a large string of characters protected by your Status password.

-The community key provides control over your community's settings, membership and other important aspects of its operation.
-Use your community key backup to [import the community][import-your-status-community] on another device or to [transfer your community's ownership][transfer-your-community-s-ownership] to someone else.
+The community key provides control over your community's settings, membership approvals and other important aspects of its operation.
+Use your community key backup to [import the community][import-your-status-community] onto another device or to [transfer your community's ownership][transfer-your-community-s-ownership] to someone else.

 !!! warning "Caution"
     Manually transferring your community from one computer to another by copying the private key is an insecure method of handling a private key.
 Still, it's currently the only way to do so.</br>